frasersimpson126/CoC-Bot/readme.md

 2. **Configure Emulator:**
    - Ensure Android emulator is running and accessible via ADB (`platform-tools`).
-   - set adb port in all 3 files (not attacks)
+   - set adb port in the `attacks.py` file

 3. **Run the Bot:**
    - For main base farming: